Red Curry - Duck

 The red curry paste is best made at home.
-It has a base of a few ingredients which can be ground and frozen.
-You can then add whatever you wish to build up the flavour of your beef, chicken or duck meat.
+It has a base of a few ingredients, which can be ground and frozen.
+You can then build up the flavour to suit your own palate by adding further spices and herbs and your choice of meat—beef, chicken, or duck.

-While generally meats are used in Red curries a whole fish fried and served can be just as delicious.
+While generally, meats are used in red curry, a whole fish fried and served can be just as delicious.

 The Red curry paste